d-mahard/kiwami-blog/content/posts/why-rp2040.md

 I discovered that QMK added support for the RP2040 in [mid 2022](https://learn.adafruit.com/using-qmk-on-rp2040-microcontrollers/overview), and the documentation has been improving ever since.
 A quick glance through the QMK documentation for the RP2040 reassured me that I’d have enough resources to work with.

 Moreover, Raspberry Pi’s documentation and datasheets for the RP2040 are nothing short of comprehensive.
-Having detailed guidelines from both QMK and Raspberry Pi made me confident that I could tackle any challenges that might come up.
+Having detailed guidelines from both QMK and Raspberry Pi made me confident that I could start the adventure with enough guidelines.

 ## Popularity and Community Support

 Another big factor was the growing community around the RP2040 in custom keyboards.
 As more people start using this MCU, the shared knowledge base is expanding, which is a huge plus for anyone who’s just starting out with it.
-Unlike STM32 or ATMega, which are popular mostly within electrical engineering people, Raspberry's products are quite familiar for a larger audience.
+Unlike STM32 or ATMega, which are popular mostly only within electrical engineering people, Raspberry's products are quite familiar for a larger audience.
 (To be fair, if we count Arduino, then ATMega is just as popular - but I doubt most people know that Arduino is powered by ATmega..).

 Anyway, the point is, the more popular it is, the more support I can expect from the community.

-## Let the Journey Begin
+## Let the Journey Begins

-This is still the beginning of my journey with the RP2040.
-I plan to share more stories about the build process, the challenges, and how I overcome them in future blog posts.
-If you’re thinking about using the RP2040 for your own keyboard, stay tuned—I’ll be documenting everything from firmware tweaks to hardware integration.
+This is still just the beginning of my journey with the RP2040 and the whole keyboard development.
+I plan to share more stories in future blog posts about the build process, the challenges, and basically anything that can benefit the community.
+Stay tuned!

 > disclaimer/acknowledgement: This article writing process is assisted by AI to make it more enjoyable to read.
 However, the content is authentic from my own research and experience.